centreon/centreon-documentation/versioned_docs/version-23.10/update/update-centreon-platform.md

 - central server,
 - database server.

-If you use OpenTicket, there is a risk of settings customization being deleted when updating.
-To avoid this, please make sure to:
+If you use OpenTicket with custom configurations, you should make a backup before updating Centreon:

-* Make a backup of these folders: /usr/share/centreon/www/modules/centreon-open-tickets and /usr/share/centreon/www/widgets/open-tickets
+* Make a backup of these folders: **/usr/share/centreon/www/modules/centreon-open-tickets** and **/usr/share/centreon/www/widgets/open-tickets**
-* After updating, copy and paste the backup register.php file(s) to /usr/share/centreon/www/modules/centreon-open-tickets/providers/
+* After updating, copy paste the backup **register.php** file(s) to **/usr/share/centreon/www/modules/centreon-open-tickets/providers/**

 ## Update the Centreon central server